brettemorris/spark-operator-setup/README.md

 kubectl apply -f spark-py-test.yaml
 ```

-If the PySpark test application is created successfully you will be able to see it running the following command:
+If the PySpark test application is created successfully you will be able to see it running using the following command:

 ```
 kubectl get sparkapplications pyspark-pi -o=yaml